doctorfree/cheat-sheets/README.md

 Several of the cheat sheets included here are adapted from the excellent library of cheat sheets created and maintained by Randy at [QuickRef.ME](https://quickref.me) (also released under the MIT license).
 Randy doesn't even know he contributed to this repository but his use of an open source license enabled effortless collaboration.

+The [Markdown Guide](text/markdown-guide/markdown-guide.md) is a modified version of Matt Cone's excellent *Markdown Guide* at https://github.com/mattcone/markdown-guide.
+Matt Cone is a technical writer at [Fastly](https://www.fastly.com).
+He has experience creating documentation for organizations like Linode and the U.S. Department of Health and Human Services.

 ## Why

 You may ask yourself, "Why does this repository even exist?
 What good is it?".
 Yes, there are many "cheat-sheet" repositories, some of them quite mature.
 What is the purpose of yet another cheatsheet repo?
 We believe this repository provides additional value in several ways detailed below.